News of Friends of Grasslands

 FOG met with National Capital Authority Chief Executive, Sally Barnes, and colleagues on 7 July to discuss conservation of grassy ecosystems.

-We reiterated our thanks to the NCA for leading rehabilitation of the pine plantation on the western side of Stirling Park – Gurubang Dhaura so professionally.
+We reiterated our thanks to the NCA for leading rehabilitation of the pine plantation on the western side of Stirling Park – Gurubung Dhaura so professionally.
 FOG has suggested a joint community planting day in March 2021 to complete the revegetation of this ~5 ha site in Yarralumla.

-FOG raised our desire to see as much as possible of the land at Stirling Park – Gurubang Dhaura rezoned from 'national capital purposes' to a status that conserves cultural and natural values.
+FOG raised our desire to see as much as possible of the land at Stirling Park – Gurubung Dhaura rezoned from 'national capital purposes' to a status that conserves cultural and natural values.
 The NCA may consider a revised evaluation of cultural and natural values across its estate.